Setup

 Let’s Encrypt

-As a Certificate Manager (optional, if you don’t set key and cert manually): The HELM chart installing version v1.13.2 is known to work.
+As a Certificate Manager (optional, if you don’t set key and cert manually): The HELM chart installing version v1.16.2 is known to work.

 NFS

-(optional, you can bring your own ReadWriteMany provider): nfs-ganesha-server-and-external-provisioner version 4.0.8 is known to work – please check out details at GKE/NFS.
+(optional, you can bring your own ReadWriteMany provider): nfs-ganesha-server-and-external-provisioner version 4.0.8 (Helm 1.8.0) is known to work please check out details at GKE/NFS.

 PostgreSQL

 Version 14 is known to work.
-Version 11 is the minimum requirement.
+Since release 3.6.0 dev of this onprem deployment is done on version 16 Version 11 is the minimum requirement.

 Prerequisites